VarshaRaniT/React-Dev-Test/README.md

 # Frontend Boilerplate with React, Redux & TypeScript

 A react-redux-typescript-boilerplat.
-Ideal for creating React apps from the scratch.
+Ideal for creating React apps.

 ## Contains